 How do you teach a child kindness and empathy?

 I had a conversation with a young father some time back.
-He was concerned with his 10yo sons lack of empathy.
-The young boy had difficulty showing remorse or understanding how others felt.
-So the question was- how do you teach a child empathy and kindness?
+He was concerned with his 10yo sons’ lack of empathy.
+The young boy had difficulty showing remorse or understanding how others felt. his question was “How do you teach a child kindness and empathy?”